If you notice any lump or change to how your breast normally feels you should see a doctor promptly.

 - Invasive ductal breast cancers begin in one of the ducts of the breast (see diagram below).
 They account for as many of 8 in 10 of breast cancer cases.

 - Invasive lobular breast cancers begins in one of the lobes of the breast.
 They account for about 1 in 10 of invasive breast cancers.

 Invasive breast cancers are also divided into those where cancer cells have invaded into local blood or lymphatic vessels and those that have not.
 Invasive breast cancer is able to spread outside the breast.

 What is inflammatory breast cancer?

 Inflammatory breast cancer is an uncommon form of breast cancer but is very aggressive.
 It is often very advanced by the time of diagnosis.
 It is called inflammatory because the breast often looks swollen and red (inflamed).

-Inflammatory breast cancer tends to be diagnosed in younger women than other forms of breast cancer.
-Because it is aggressive and often diagnosed at a late stage, the outlook is usually worse than for other breast cancers.
+Inflammatory breast cancer tends to be diagnosed in younger women and because it is aggressive and often diagnosed at a late stage.
+The outlook is usually worse than for other breast cancers.

 What is Paget's disease of the breast?